Hannah Rodabaugh is a poet and essayist. She has an MA from Miami University and an MFA from Naropa University.

-I am the author of With Words: Verse in Concordance (dancing girl press) and We Don’t Bury Our Dead When Our Dead Are Animals (Another New Calligraphy).
-I have a third chapbook forthcoming from Angel House Press.
-I have poetry published in Flim Forum Press’ anthology A Sing Economy.
-I also have poetry at The Wire’s Dream Magazine, Anti-Narrative Journal, Berkeley Poetry Review, Nerve Lantern, Used Furniture Review, Smoking Glue Gun, Horse Less Press Review, Room Magazine, Rat’s Ass Review, Written River, and elsewhere.
-You can find a lovely interview about my writing process over at The Wire’s Dream Magazine.
+She’s had poetry included in The Wire’s Dream Magazine, Anti-Narrative Journal, Berkeley Poetry Review, Nerve Lantern, Used Furniture Review, Smoking Glue Gun, Horse Less Press Review, Room Magazine, Rat’s Ass Review, Rabid Oak, Written River, K’in Literary Journal, Linden Avenue Literary Journal, The Cabin’s Writers in the Home Series, and elsewhere.
+She was a 2018 Pushcart Prize nominee.
+You can find an interview about her writing process at The Wire’s Dream Magazine.

-When not writing, I work as a teaching writer for The Cabin Idaho, and as a co-organizer for Ghosts & Projectors.
-Previously, I taught at Boise State University, Naropa University, and Community College of Denver, and I used to write book reviews for [PANK].
+When not writing, she works as a teaching writer for The Cabin Idaho, and as a co-organizer for Ghosts & Projectors.
+She is a co-organizer for Voices of the Earth, a yearly Earth Day reading hosted through Boise State University’s Department of Sustainability.
+She volunteers as a judge for the Scholastic Art & Writing Awards and the Alexa Rose Foundation.
+Previously, she taught at Boise State University, Naropa University, Miami University, Community College of Denver, and Front Range Community College.
+She also wrote book reviews for [PANK].